over45Codes/odin-recipes/README.md

 ## Summary

 The website will consist of a main index page which will have links to a few recipes.
-This is the first of five projects on The Odin Project Foundations course!
+This is the first of five assigned projects on The Odin Project Foundations course!
+In this assignment I learned how to create HTML boilerplate, created directory from the command terminal and vs code.
+In this basic HTML assignment, I created paragraphs, links, images and unordered lists for my recipes.

 ## Author